thenoiseinspace/day-planner/README.md

 <img src="https://github.com/thenoiseinspace/day-planner/blob/main/assets/screenshot.png">

 Acknowledgements:
 HUGE thank you to James Edwards and Lina Choi!
+We had a smaller study group (instead of the regular one with everyone) and it worked very well for me.
+They are very good at explaining concepts.